 IM Needs an Inbox

-I’ve used Slack at a couple of companies, from 2015 to now in 2020 as well as minimally for personal uses.
+I’ve used Slack at a couple of companies, back 2015 and now in 2020 as well as minimally for personal uses.
 In that time my opinion has been fairly consistent.
 I don’t like Slack.
 There are a number of reasons for this, from superficial reasons such as the fact that their “share” button looks like a “reply” button, to more “power user” reasons such as the minimal control over how I read, receive and get notified about messages.
 However at the end of the day the primary reason I don’t like Slack is that it has no inbox.

 This “done by default” logic means that I regularly fail to act upon important messages.
 Maybe I am checking slack minutes before a meeting and don’t have time to respond, or don’t have time to perform the required task.
 In this case I still need to take explicit action in order to retain that message.
-(Either making as unread, or asking Slackbot to remind me.)
+(Either marking as unread, or asking Slackbot to remind me.)
 If I was dilligent it would work, but there is always something to distract you, and so I will continue to miss messages.

 This problem isn’t unique to Slack, it is present in just about all IM clients.
 In my opinion it makes them unsutiable for important communication.